BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-04-15-how-a-fullscreen-video-mode-ended-up-implementing-react-native-portals.md

 This story introduces a declarative native side portal implementation module called rn-reparentable.

-My teammate ([Laetitia BONANNI](https://medium.com/@LaetitiaBonanni)) and I are working on a React Native module embedded in the [6Play application](https://itunes.apple.com/fr/app/6play/id369692259?mt=8) that aims to provide best moments of different TV shows from the [(french) M6](http://tech.m6web.fr/) channel.
+My teammate ([Laetitia BONANNI](https://medium.com/@LaetitiaBonanni)) and I are working on a React Native module embedded in the [6Play application](https://itunes.apple.com/fr/app/6play/id369692259?mt=8) that aims to provide best moments of different TV shows from the [M6](https://tech.m6web.fr/) channel.

 The module, called Refresh, is a list of videos that are playing while the user is scrolling.
 It also provides a “theater mode” which is a way to create an immersive user experience by obscuring the cards that are not focused: